granludo/safeaieducation/README.md

-# safeaieducation
-Safe Ai in Education Manifesto
+This is the Github repository for the Safe AI in Education Manifesto.

+To read the manifesto go to [https://manifesto.safeaimanifesto.org]

+The manifesto is on the gh-pages branch of this repo.